Brunei's daily COVID cases top 1,000 for first time - The Scoop

 No significant rise in COVID cases at schools

+Earlier in the week, the education ministry revealed that 200 students from 116 schools tested positive for COVID-19 between January 31 and February 7, but that they were infected by household members and not in the school setting.

-Asked whether the government is considering shutting schools and return to virtual learning, the minister said no school clusters have been reported in the third wave of infections so far.
+Asked whether the government is considering shutting schools and return to virtual learning, the health minister said so far no school clusters have been reported in the third wave of infections.

+Based on MoH’s definition, a cluster occurs when three or more people were infected by a person in a specific location.

-“The number of positive cases who attended [face-to-face classes] is about 0.5 percent.
+“The number of positive cases who attended [in-person classes] is about 0.5 percent.
 We also found that 0.5 percent of students who are doing home-based learning tested positive.

 “So what can we learn from this?
-This showed that students who go to school did not cause a significant rise in [coronavirus] cases,” YB Dato Dr Hj Md Isham continued.
+This showed that students who go to school did not cause a significant rise in cases,” YB Dato Dr Hj Md Isham continued.

-Vaccinated students aged 12 and above resumed in-person learning in January after schools were shut for five months due to the pandemic.

-The minister added that students who tested positive for COVID in the third wave were linked to household clusters.
+Since January, kindergarten pupils and vaccinated students aged 12 and above have been allowed to return to schools, although primary school learning remains online.